xrayer2000/MashMachine/README.md

 ## Introduction - MashMachine
-This project of mine has been a great journey for me to learn even more about my courses in the MPSYS program at Chalmers, Automation and Mechatronics.
+This project of mine has been a great journey for me to learn even more about my courses in the MPSYS (System Control and Mechatronics) program at Chalmers.

 I have specifically used two courses in practice: SSY230 (System Identification) and SSY285 (Design of Linear Control Systems).